rajgoel/course-business-analytics-fundamentals/08-lecture/slides.md

 In many network optimisation problems we have integer constraints, e.g., because we have to decide whether to use an arc or not.

 > [!NOTE]
-> Although integer programs can be difficult to solve, network optimisation problems are often easy to solve - eve for huge problems.
+> Although integer programs can be difficult to solve, network optimisation problems are often easy to solve - even for huge problems.

 ---